 Milton is a big, strong guy with a voice like Gomer Pyle.
 He has the traditional flat-topped Frankenstein head, which doubles as a chimney.
-Apparently, he has some sort of fire in his head, which puffs out smoke or steam from time to time.
+Apparently, he has some sort of fire inside, which puffs out smoke or steam from time to time.
 Being a fairly passive character, Milton’s adventures are usually the result of someone else’ machinations.
 Typical stories involved Professor Weirdo’s attempts to either get rid of his disappointing son or make him more monstrous, get-rich-quick schemes (a favorite go-to for cartoon writers of the day) or squabbling for position among the denizens of Horror Hill.

 This last one is the interesting part.
 Horror Hill is your basic, old fashioned haunted house, full of alligators, shrunken heads, Gila monsters and so on.
-Its occupants include Weirdo and Milton, and Weirdo’s two other monsters/sons, Heebie (a Phantom of the Opera like character) and Jeebie (a furry cyclops).
+Its occupants include Weirdo and Milton, and Weirdo’s two other monsters/sons, Heebie (a Phantom of the Opera-like character) and Jeebie (a furry cyclops).
 It is also the home to Count Kook, an effete European aristocrat, whose relationship to Weirdo is vague.

 The show’s theme song proclaims that "High on old Horror Hill, in a secret laboratory, Professor Weirdo and Count Kook were in their monstrous glory."
 The remainder of the song, it is clear that Weirdo is doing most of the monster making, while Count Kook looks on.
 Yet it is Kook who jostles Weirdo, causing the spillage of the tincture of tenderness.
 Put this in a late-sixties TV family context and things get interesting.
 Kook is in a way is Milton’s co-parent, having performed the maternal duty of contributing ‘tenderness’ to his character.
 Milton’s mom is a tall man with a mustache and a ridiculous accent.